10 reasons to vacation at Gulf State Park in Alabama

 Avid fishermen will appreciate the bait and tackle shop, fish cleaning stations, electrical outlets (for bubblers if you, like me, have no clue what serious fishing entails) and sea turtle friendly lighting for night fishing.

-The Gulf State Park Pier is completely accessible to those in wheelchairs, including a paved parking lot at the end of the pier.
+The pier is completely accessible to those in wheelchairs, including a paved parking lot at the end of the pier.
 There are even fishing spots specially designed for easy access.

 If you can’t tell, I was pleasantly surprised by the Gulf State Park Pier.